Neurotech-Hub/Juxta5-nRF/README.md

 4. Samples I've collected from the Zephyr project are in ./samples.
 You must refer to these first before coding.

 #### BLE
-BLE should should observe other devices and obtain their MAC and RSSI.
-These will have a filter applied so we only focus on devices with a specific advertisment name (eg, "JUXTA_XXXX" where XXXX will be the last four characters of that devices MAC address).
+BLE should observe other devices and obtain their MAC and RSSI.
+These will have a filter applied so we only focus on devices with a specific advertisement name (eg, "JUXTA_XXXX" where XXXX will be the last four characters of that devices MAC address).
 These devices will also need to connect to a gateway to retrieve settings and perform transfer data.
 Advertising will occur at a fixed rate whereas observing will need to be duty cycles (eg, once every 30s with a scan duration of 5s).

 #### Memory
 We will be writing to a MB85RS1M FRAM memory chip.
 We have developed a hardware layer in ./lib/juxta_fram.
 We will utilize a file system layer in ./lib/juxta_framfs.